Political divide arrives in N.C. over election lawsuit before U.S. Supreme Court

 "That’s why I support the Texas lawsuit. #CountEveryLegalVote."

-The Associated Press has said Paxton’s lawsuit is “quickly becoming a conservative litmus test” regarding their support of President Donald Trump’s voter fraud claims.
+Trump joined the lawsuit on Thursday, referring to it as “the big one” in which he expected the Supreme Court to rule in a manner that would allow him to serve a second term.

-"This suit seeks to overturn the will of the people by throwing out the votes of tens of millions of Americans," Stein said.
+A group of 17 Republican state attorneys general earlier filed a similar amicus brief to the GOP lawmakers.

-Analysts have questioned the legality of the lawsuit, particularly whether Texas has standing to challenge another state’s voting procedures.
+The Associated Press has said Paxton’s lawsuit was “quickly becoming a conservative litmus test” regarding their support of President Donald Trump’s voter fraud claims.

 “Not to mention the considerable intrusion into state sovereignty that would utterly disrupt one of the core American principles, that of federalism, let alone the shear arrogance of attempting to disenfranchise millions of voters on both sides of the political aisle.”